hivelocity/cluster-api-provider-hivelocity/docs/book/src/user/getting-started.md

 But we are working on it.

 Please have a look at the [Developer Guide](../developer/index.md), if you want to setup a cluster.

+## Navigation in the docs

+On the left and right side of the documentation you see angle brackets.
+You can use them to switch to the next/previous page.